 If you suspect your pet may be suffering from allergies, our cat and dog dermatology services can confirm that diagnosis, so we can work on a treatment plan to get them the relief they deserve.
 First, we’ll perform diagnostic tests including skin scrapings, bloodwork, and bacterial cultures to rule out other possible causes for skin problems.
-Once we determine your pet suffers from an allergy, your veterinarian will start your pet on a treatment plan which, depending on your pet’s allergy, may include:
+Once we determine your pet suffers from an allergy, your veterinarian will start your pet on a treatment plan which, depending on your cat or dog’s allergy, may include:

 - Cytopoint (an injectable for dogs that blocks inflammation in nerve receptors that are responsible for causing itchiness for 4-6 weeks)

 - Apoquel (a daily tablet for dogs that blocks the itch at its source)

 - Atopica (a daily treatment that relieves the itch for cats and dogs alike)